What to Know Before You Buy a House

 What did you worry most about when you were considering your home purchase?

-When we toured the house, we knew the HVAC was at the end of its lifespan.
+When I toured the house, I knew the HVAC was at the end of its lifespan.
 It was tough picking a house not knowing whether that cost was approaching—it could go out tomorrow or in two years.
 Same with the hot water heater.
 In fact, in any house, any of the home systems or appliances can go bad at any time.
 You have to plan for the cost of repairs.

 Did you consider a home warranty to protect your home?

-Actually, we got a home warranty plan from American Home Shield with the purchase, but it was not great.
+Actually, I got a home warranty plan from American Home Shield with the purchase, but it was not great.
 The first day we were in the house, the dishwasher leaked and flooded the kitchen.
 I called the company and was on hold for two hours.
 It then took them three days to call us and assign the repair to a mom-and-pop company—to this day we still haven’t heard from them!

 It’s frustrating especially since the home seller gave us the basic coverage, and we paid an extra $100 at closing to get the premium coverage for peace of mind.
 What these home warranties cover and how they work are just not as great as they sound on paper.

 Again, it took three days and multiple calls, but this time the repair guy actually showed up.
 But it turned out there was nothing wrong with the water heater.
-The circuit had flipped, and because our circuit board was mislabeled, we didn’t know it.
+The circuit had flipped, and because our circuit board was mislabeled, I didn’t know it.

 Any other issues with the house?

 Chris Cernoch, principal of Studio C² Architecture + Planning, is hard at work redesigning the kitchen space.
-While they waited for her final design, Tiana and Shannon picked appliances, opting for LG’s SKS line.
+While they waited for her final design, Tiana and Shannon picked appliances, opting for the SKS line.
 Shown here is the SKS 48-inch dual-fuel pro range with built-in sous vide and induction.
 Tiana plans to use the sous vide (vacuum-sealed food in a bag cooked in a water bath) to produce restaurant-quality meals when they entertain.

 The oven is terrible.
 I tried to bake cookies at 350 degrees, and it’s not 350 at all.
 It took two hours to bake them!